For Jay Holcomb, Every Bird Matters

 JH:This is our 40th anniversary and a good time to look back.
 Our founder, Alice Berkner, and I agreed that this organization was and should be for the birds and about the birds, with every action taken to be in their best interest.
 In 40 years we have never wavered from that premise.
 We have honored them, cared for them, and have helped a countless number of birds and other animals.

 BN: What are some current challenges Bird Rescue faces?

 JH: Besides oil spills that are unpredictable but ongoing, the main challenge facing shoreline and pelagic birds are fluctuations in ocean temperatures that appear to have numerous harmful effects, such as the stimulation of massive algae blooms, increased incidence of toxic domoic acid events, and wide fluctuations of fish populations.
 Discarded fishing tackle, plastic bags, and other kinds of trash also severely impact aquatic birds and many end up at our centers needing help.

 BN: How can people get involved with International Bird Rescue?

-JH: They can attend our San Francisco Bay Wildlife Rescue Center’s upcoming volunteer orientation on Saturday, January 28th, or they can make a donation to help International Bird Rescue stay prepared for the next emergency, purchase food and medicine for each avian patient, and advance research efforts in aquatic bird rescue and rehabilitation.
+JH: They can attend our San Francisco Bay Wildlife Rescue Center’s volunteer orientations, or they can make a donation to help International Bird Rescue stay prepared for the next emergency.
+Your support helps us purchase food and medicine for each avian patient, and advance research efforts in aquatic bird rescue and rehabilitation.

 BN: What are some of your favorite natural places to explore in the Bay Area?